 - “Survey-Collection” is the data entry of the observation

 - “Record” is the data entry of the method and off-site location of the high resolution records.
-These include the non cellphone records from the cameras and audio equipment and their associated sub file data such as lens type and lens settings.
+These include the non cellphone records from written notes, camera and audio equipment and their associated sub file data such as lens type and lens settings.

-The Survey and Collection section and the Record portion are entered through a cell phone device in the field.
+The Survey and Collection section and the Record portion are entered through an app downloaded into your cell phone device in the field.
 After all of the field entries are made are uploaded to the epicollect5 site via an internet connection.

 The File Key is the observation number.
 This number from the data entry point is used to reference all other data such as those of the off-site files.
 The off-site files are located on dedicated hard drives and backed up to a secure cloud account.